mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-example-environment title="Example environment"}

 Such a client would like to benefit from the different access
-networks that it has to reach the concentrator.
+networks available to reach the concentrator.
 These access networks
 can be used for load-sharing, failover or other purposes.
 One
 possibility to efficiently use these two access networks is to rely on
 the proposed Multipath extensions to QUIC
 {{I-D.deconinck-quic-multipath}}.
 Another approach is to create
-one QUIC session using the single-path QUIC protocol
+one QUIC connection using the single-path QUIC protocol
 {{I-D.ietf-quic-transport}} over each access network and glue these
 different sessions together on the concentrator.
 Given the migration
 capabilities of QUIC, this approach could support failover with a
-single active QUIC session at a time.
+single active QUIC connection at a time.

 In a nutshell, the solution proposed in this document works as
 follows.
-The client opens a QUIC session with a concentrator.
+The client opens a QUIC connection to a concentrator.
 The
 concentrator authenticates the client through
 means that are outside the scope of this document such as client
 certificates, usernames/passwords, OAuth, ...
 If the authentication